MerosCrypto/Meros/docs/Protocol/Consensus.md

 ### MeritRemoval

 MeritRemovals aren't created on their own.
 When a MeritHolder creates two Elements with the same nonce, or two Verifications at different nonces which verify competing Entries, nodes add a MeritRemoval to the MeritHolder.
 This MeritRemoval is added right after the archived Elements.
 All unarchived Elements have their actions reversed, and can be safely pruned once the MeritRemoval is included in a Block.
+It should be noted if a MeritHolder verifies competing Entries, those competing Entries can no longer be pruned.

 The creation of a MeritRemoval causes the MeritHolder's Merit to exit the system, so their Merit no longer affects the amount of live Merit in the system.
 This is further described in the Merit documentation.

-If a MeritRemoval is triggered at multiple nonces, or with more than two Elements, the first one will have already reverted unarchived actions and strip the MeritHolder of their Merit.
-The question becomes solely what Elements to name as the MeritRemoval's cause.
-This is at the next Block's miner's discretion, and whatever Elements they pick becomes the cause for the entire network.
+If multiple MeritRemovals are triggered, the first one will have already reverted unarchived actions and stripped the MeritHolder of their Merit.
+The remaining work becomes achieving consensus on what Elements to name as the MeritRemoval's cause.
+This is achieved when the next Block is mined, and the next Block's miner decides what Elements are the MeritRemoval's cause for the entire network.

 MeritRemovals have the following fields: